 Are the French Rude?

 You hear it time and time again: "The French are so rude!"
-Before I ever set foot in France, I heard the horror stories of rude French waiters who turn their nose up at you, snooty Parisians who refuse to give directions, or just French people in general who hate Americans.
+Before ever setting foot in France, you hear the horror stories of rude French waiters who turn their nose up at anybody and everybody, snooty Parisians who refuse to give directions, or just French people in general who hate Americans.

-Not only were most French people I encountered civil, they were outright friendly, helpful and kind.
-They even went out of their way to help me!
+Most people can be nasty too, if pushed.
+But you will be pleasantly surprised.
+Not only are most French people you meet thoroughly civil, they were outright friendly, helpful and kind.
+And yes, they will go out of their way to help you!
 How could this be?
 Where were the so-called rude French?

 How to Charm the French

 - Always at least attempt to speak French.
 Simply saying, "Bonjour!
-Parlez-vous anglais?" (pronounced bon-jouh, pah-lay vooz ahn-glay) can work wonders.
+Parlez-vous anglais?" (pronounced bon-jouha, pah-lay vooz ahn-glay) can work wonders.
 It means, "Hello.
 Do you speak English?"
 Many French who would feign ignorance suddenly speak fluent English if you just try.
-Also, try to imagine what you would think of a stranger walked up to you speaking French and expecting you to reply.
+Also, try to imagine what you would think of a stranger walked up to you speaking French and expecting you to reply in that language.

 - Be sure to greet strangers with, "Bonjour" before launching into other requests.
 In France, it is considered rude to just walk up and start talking like we do in America.